Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class13/README.md

 - Gingr formatted binary archive: parsnp_results/parsnp.ggr
 - XMFA formatted multiple alignment: parsnp_results/parsnp.xmfa

 > ***ii.
-Convert ginger formatted binary file to fasta format***
+Convert ginger formatted binary file to fasta format to use for Gubbins***

-We will use harvesttools to convert parsnp.ggr to a multi-fasta alignment output (concatenated LCBs) file - parsnpLCB.aln
+We will use harvesttools to convert parsnp.ggr to a multi-fasta alignment output (concatenated LCBs) file - parsnpLCB.aln that we will use later as input for Gubbins.

 ```
 cd parsnp_results